Located in Gibson Center for the Arts, Kohl Gallery is Washington College's flagship venue for visual arts programming

 Sarah’s artwork explores the notion of authentic experience and the human condition through the lens of contemporary digital life.
 Sarah is inspired by the emotion and conflict that underlies the mortal experience, and how it is expressed and interpreted through digital media.
 Weaving together Internet aesthetics and cultural artifacts and drawing from sourced imagery, each piece represents the dread, beauty and anxiety of existence in a hyper-connected and ever-evolving world where technology and mankind are increasingly entwined.

-Using colored pencil, marker, gouache, ink, and paint pens, Sarah creates drawings that are brimming with exuberant color and movement while equally sterile and contained.
-She uses conventional fine arts materials as a homage to art historical tradition but endeavors to unify the media to create seamless pieces that defy the appearance of any specific medium. http://www.sarah-jamison.com
+Using colored pencil, marker, gouache, ink, and paint pens, Sarah creates drawings that are brimming with exuberant color and movement while equally sterile and contained. http://www.sarah-jamison.com

 Questions?
 Contact Tara Gladden: firstname.lastname@example.org